 Two Vallejo police officers stand by a parked patrol vehicle under the glow of red emergency lights.
 A fire truck is visible in the background, with another person walking nearby.
 Palm fronds cast shadows on the officers and their surroundings.

-Vallejo Police officers Patrick Knowles and Elias Lopez investigate a report of an assault with injury on June 15, 2024.
+Vallejo Police officers Patrick Knowles and Elias Diaz investigate a report of an assault with injury on June 15, 2024.
 (Geoffrey King / Open Vallejo)

 While there is no national standard for response times, experts told Open Vallejo that departments across the country often aim for a median response time of three to five minutes for the most serious emergencies.
 Vallejo’s goals are to respond within six minutes for priority one calls and anywhere from 12 to 20 minutes for priority two calls, according to Interim Police Chief Jason Ta, who has publicly acknowledged that his agency’s response times need to improve.
 He did not respond to requests for comment on this article.